Rotator Cuff Vaccine Injury, SIRVA from a Vaccine

 A primary care physician will likely refer the patient to an orthopedic doctor who specializes in these injuries.
 In order to diagnose the injury, the orthopedist may recommend that the patient undergo an MRI of the shoulder.
 The MRI may show inflammation, fluid collection, swelling, or even a tear of the rotator cuff.
 After the orthopedist reviews the MRI, they can offer a specific diagnosis.

 If you suffer a rotator cuff injury as the result of a vaccination, you can seek compensation through the vaccine injury compensation program ("VICP").
-Through the VICP, the government has paid billions of dollars to individuals with rotator cuff and other shoulder injuries, caused by the administration of certain vaccines.
+Through the VICP, the government has paid billions of dollars to individuals with rotator cuff and other shoulder injuries caused by the administration of certain vaccines.
 The attorneys at My Vaccine Lawyer have handled thousands of cases for rotator cuff injuries and can provide you with a free consultation to evaluate your case.
 You may also be compensated for the following: (1) reimbursement of medical expenses; (2) applicable lost wages; and (3) pain and suffering.